wraith-wireless/wraith/iyri/README.md

   - scan_start (optional): the first channel. defined as 'ch:width' where channel is numeric and width is oneof {None,HT20,HT40-,HT40+}

 ##### a.
 Channel List Definition:
+Scan and pass configurations are specified by channel lists.
+Channel lists are defined as channels:widths where channels can be defined:
+ * A single channel or empty.
+Empty specifies all channels in scan and no channels in pass
+ * a list of ',' seperated channels i.e 1,6,11
+ * a range defined lower-upper i.e. 1-14
+ * a band preceded by a 'B' i.e. B.24 or B5
+and widths can be HT, NOHT, ALL (or empty for all).
+Examples:
+ * scan = --> scan all channels and all widths
+ * scan = 1,6,11:NOHT --> scan channels 1, 6 and 11 at width = 20
+ * scan = B2.4:ALL --> scan ISM channels at all widths

 ### c.
 Control